 The Pan-Third Polar region has strong seismic activity, which is driven by the subduction and collision of the Indian plate, the Arab plate and the Eurasian plate.
 18806 earthquakes with Magnitude 5 or larger have occurred in Pan-Third Polar region (north latitude 0-56 degrees and east longitude 43-139 degrees) since 1960.
 Among them, 4 earthquakes with Magnitude 8 or larger, 187 earthquakes with Magnitude 7.0-7.9， 1625 earthquakes with Magnitude 6.0-6.9 and 16990 earthquakes with Magnitude 5.0-5.9 have occurred.
 Earthquakes occurred mainly in the foothills of the India-Myanmar Mountains, the Himalaya Mountains, the Sulaiman Mountains, where the India Plate collided with the Eurasian plate, and the Zagros Mountains where the Arab plate collided with the Eurasian plate.

-This data comes from the original seismic data of the geophysics research group ANTILOPE-I, mainly including the travel time data of Western Tibet.
-All the data are collected manually.
+This data comes from the result of teleseismic data, mainly including the velocity and radial anisotropic structures beneath western Tibet.
 In the process of processing, bandwidth filtering is adopted, and the filtering range is 0.05-2 Hz.
-Due to the use of tele-seismic data, the cross-correlation method is used in the acquisition process to "align" the waveform.
-The data quality is good, because the extracted data are all from the earthquakes with magnitude greater than 5.5 located in the global seismic catalog, and each event has an obvious take-off point.
+Due to the use of teleseismic data, the cross-correlation method is used in the acquisition process to "align" the waveform.
+The data quality is good, because the extracted data are all from the earthquakes with magnitude greater than 5.0 located in the global seismic catalog, and each event has an obvious take-off point.
 The data can be used by other seismologists to reconstruct and analyze the underground structures in this area.

 The 2015 Gorkha, Nepal earthquake (Mw 7.8) ruptured the Main Himalayan Thrust (MHT) and allows direct measurements of the behavior of the continental collision zone.
 We study the MHT using seismic waveforms recorded by local stations that completely cover the aftershock zone (Event catalog 1.docx and Event catalog 2.docx).
 We obtained the velocity structure beneath the study zone (Velocity.dat).
 The MHT exhibits clear lateral variation along geologic strike, with the Lesser Himalayan ramp having moderate dip on the MHT beneath the mainshock area and a flatter and deeper MHT beneath the eastern end of the aftershock zone.
 East of the aftershock zone, seismic wave speed increases at MHT depths, perhaps due to subduction of an Indian basement ridge.
 A similar magnitude wave speed change occurs at the western end of the aftershock zone.
 These gross morphological structures of the MHT controlled the rupture length of the Gorkha earthquake.